Jemurai/AWS-Security-Essentials/talk/PITCHME.md

 +++

-## Let's do an end to end encryption operation using our dynamodb and kms backed encryption keys
+### Now we can perform end to end encryption using dynamodb and kms backed encryption

-+++

-## Fetch and decrypt DEK

 +++?code=workshop/kms/complete/dynamo_backed_aes&lang=python